Explore solutions built for your industry

 March 15, 2018

-You may have seen the headlines about the crisis at Cleveland’s University Hospitals Fertility Center.
+You may have seen the headlines about the crisis at Cleveland’s University Hospitals Fertility Center where there was an IVF safety breach due to lack of temperature monitoring.
 It is every safety manager’s nightmare.
 Between the overnight hours of March 3 and 4, one of the facility’s liquid nitrogen storage tanks began to warm up.
 Undetected by both the hospital staff and its monitoring system, more than 2,000 embryos and eggs have most likely been compromised during the excursion.

 It’s the kind of safety and public relations disaster that should serve as a wake-up call for every clinic and hospital executive.
 Do you have an automated temperature monitoring system in place that provides 24/7 protection?

-Most unsettling is that the hospital’s freezing tanks have multiple remote monitors and sensors that should have set off alarms and sent alert notifications.
+Most unsettling is that the hospital’s freezing tanks should have set off alarms and sent alert notifications.
 Yet even days afterward, the hospital management did not know if the thaw was caused by technical or human error.
 Now, the affected eggs and embryos must be completely thawed to determine their viability, requiring all patients to contact their physicians for advice on next steps.

-The mystery about what exactly happened was enough to spark a class action lawsuit filed on March 11.
+The mystery about what exactly happened at the IVF medical facility was enough to spark a class action lawsuit filed on March 11.
 In a statement for the plaintiffs, attorney Mark DiCello said:

 Let’s not forget those affected are grieving the loss of thousands of potential daughters and sons.
 They are in a state of confusion, anger and sorrow, with too many unanswered questions.
 With this lawsuit, we will get answers and stop this from happening again.

-In yet another newspaper story, plaintiff Amber Michalak described her reaction when she got the shocking news: “It’s devastating just thinking the amount of struggle that everyone has to go through.
+In yet another newspaper story where IVF temperatures were compromised, plaintiff Amber Michalak described her reaction when she got the shocking news: “It’s devastating just thinking the amount of struggle that everyone has to go through.
 And most of it is not covered by insurance.
 We paid out of pocket.
 It’s very expensive.”

 Expensive, yes, and not only for the patients.
 For the hospital, the costs are escalating: